couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 ```

 Then precise date (and time) ranges can be selected by specifying the date and
-time in the generate data.
+time in the generated data.
 For example, to get information between 1st April
 2011, 00:00 and 30th September 2011, 23:59: